There are dozens of ways to make extra money using your smartphone, but the Field Agent® app is one of the best I’ve encountered.

 Prior to writing that article, I downloaded the Field Agent app and gave it a try.
 After using the app fairly intensively in the past four months, I can definitively say it’s a good way to make extra money using your smartphone, especially after you gain a little experience doing Field Agent “jobs.”

 With that in mind, following are a series of tips and suggestions that should shorten your learning curve and help you maximize your earnings.
+If you do decide to give Field Agent a try, I encourage you to use invite code mw49b5a when you sign up, which will enable me to earn 10% of each approved job you complete, up to a total of $10.

 What is Field Agent?